 View the animation and see how the copper anode produces ions creating conditions where barnacles and mussels do not settle or breed.
 At the same time, the aluminiun anode produces ions which suppress corrosion on the internal surfaces of pipes.

 The system usually consists of pairs of copper and aluminium anodes which are mounted in seachests or strainers and wired to a control panel.
 In the case of cupro-nickel pipework, a ferrous anode is used instead of the aluminium anode.

 In operation, the copper anode produces ions which are carried by the flow of seawater, creating an environment in which barnacles and mussels will not settle or multiply.

-By introducing copper ions in very small concentrations, around 2 parts per million, the Cathelco system interrupts the settlement sequence of mussel and barnacle larvae.
+By introducing copper ions in very small concentrations, around 2 parts per billion, the Cathelco system interrupts the settlement sequence of mussel and barnacle larvae.

 Instead of adhering to the surface of seachests, strainers and pipework, the larvae pass harmlessly through the cooling water system to the point of discharge.

 Without anti-fouling protection, pipes become encrusted with organisms leading to partial or total blockages which reduce the efficiency of the seawater cooling system.

 The action of the copper ions is assisted by aluminium hydroxide created by the aluminium anodes which flocculates the released copper from the copper anodes.

 This highly gelatinous copper-aluminium hydroxide floc is carried throughout the system and tends to spread out into the slow moving areas closer to the pipe surfaces where marine larvae are most likely to settle.

 As a result, marine growth larvae do not settle, instead passing direct to discharge.
 At the same time, a cupro-aluminium film is built up on the internal surfaces of pipes to suppress corrosion.
 In this way, the system has a dual action protecting seawater pipework against bio-fouling and corrosion.